AndreBaltazar8/ablac/docs/performance.md

 144,573 requests/second without changing the general escaping handler API.

 The following compiler pass infers only proven `i64` and `bool` IR values and locals.
-Arithmetic, comparisons, branches, direct scalar calls, and compatible native calls consume LLVM scalar values directly.
+Arithmetic, comparisons, bit operations, bounded shifts, branches, direct scalar calls, and compatible native calls consume LLVM scalar values directly.
+Declared local types survive lowering, so a scalar stays native even when its first assignment is control-flow dependent.
 A value receives boxed storage only when a use crosses a dynamic or otherwise unsupported boundary;
 locals are eligible only when every assignment proves the same scalar type.
-Division, shifts, heterogeneous equality, aggregate access, and unproven locals remain on their established boxed runtime paths.
+Division, heterogeneous equality, aggregate access, and unproven locals remain on their established boxed runtime paths.

 Against the checked-region binary, a five-sample isolated A/B improved the median from 143,955 to 152,141 requests/second.
 A separate counter run reduced